 For the past couple years, I’ve been patiently waiting for a truly smart thermostat to be created for line voltage heaters.
 People with low-voltage systems have had Nest and ecobee to play with for years, but people with line voltage systems have been left behind.
-That’s about to change.
+That’s no longer the case.

 It’s not that there hasn’t been ANY smart thermostats available for line voltage.
 There are a few models (here’s a list) that have been available for several years.
 But, I’ve found that they usually fall into one of two categories:

 a) attempt to be a full-featured smart thermostat but fail due to terrible connectivity and unusable apps.

 b) a nice connected product that does what it’s supposed to but requires a third party hub and lots of user programming.

 Since the vast majority of potential buyers are looking for a product that makes their life easier, neither option seems too appealing.